DevExpress-Examples/maui-charts/CS/PieChartGetStarted/Readme.md

 <!-- default badges end -->
 # DevExpress Pie Chart for .NET MAUI

-[DevExpress Mobile UI](https://www.devexpress.com/maui/) allows you to use a .NET cross-platform UI toolkit and C# to build native apps for iOS and Android.
+The [DevExpress Mobile UI](https://www.devexpress.com/maui/) allows you to use a .NET cross-platform UI toolkit and C# to build native apps for iOS and Android.

 ![DevExpress Mobile UI for .NET MAUI](../../img/maui.png)

 The **DevExpress Mobile UI for Xamarin.Forms and .NET MAUI** is free of charge.
-To learn more about our offer and to reserve your copy, visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).
+To learn more about our offer and to obtain your copy, visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).

 ## Requirements